 The Artist’s Way to Lockdown Creativity

-I’m starting to realise that might have been where I was going wrong…
+I’m now realising that might have been where I was going wrong…

-I started this course in May, about 3 weeks into lockdown and before I knew it, I was balls deep in morning pages and I could feel the flow of the creative Goddess speaking her bad-assery through me, her willing vessel.
+I started this course in May 2020, about 3 weeks into lockdown 1.0 and before I knew it, I was balls deep in morning pages and I could feel the flow of the creative Goddess speaking her badassery through me, her willing vessel.

 If you’d have said any of the above to me in January I’d have told you to get in the sea.
-But it’s 2020.
-And stranger things have happened.
+But we’re in the roaring twenties now and frankly, stranger things have happened.

-Fast forward to October and I’m on a month-long writing retreat in Norway staring out the window onto the Fjord beneath with my first TV Pilot and treatment in the bag.
+Flash forward to October (two Covid tests and a quarantine later), I found myself on a month-long writing retreat in Norway staring out the window onto the Fjord beneath with my first TV Pilot and treatment in the bag.
 And honestly?
 I have Ms. Cameron to thank.

-The previous version of this book had been bandied about on friend’s shelves and rehearsal rooms before and all I could think is: I don’t care how good it is — that cover is heinous.
+The previous version of this book had been bandied about on friends’ shelves and rehearsal rooms before, and all I could think was: I don’t care how good it is — that cover is heinous.
 And it was.
 Look at it.
 Is there anything less inspiring than a 70’s mustard font and a terrifying mountain you’re already too scared to climb?
+(Though it should be said my own mother pointed out the cruel irony in me crapping on another artist’s work — and like all mother’s everywhere… she has a point.)

 As someone lucky enough to have had parents who supported their career in the arts, I wondered if this book was really for me.
 There are definitely parts geared towards those stuck in boring desk jobs they’d been taught being an “adult” had to look like.
 But given that I’d just spent the past 6 months in a temp desk job in London, my life as an “artist” was starting to look uncomfortably far from what I’d pictured.